Philippines: Aboitiz Power advances deployment of giant power banks co-located with hydropower plants

 X | @PIA_Cordillera

-It's one of the first such installations in the country that dovetail grid-scale batteries with hydroelectric power generation facilities.
+It's some of the first such installations in the country that dovetail grid-scale batteries with water power.

 Aboitiz Power disclosed that its joint venture, SN Aboitiz Power (SNAP) — formed with Norway-based renewable energy company Scatec — has reached "financial close" for two new BESS projects with a combined capacity of 80 megawatts (MW).